 Another Malawian student, Lydia (name changed) has also encountered Christ through the lessons she has learned.
 The Grade six pupil, whose family comes from another faith, shares: “I had previously been taught that women cannot be used by God, but in Christianity, women are used by God to do greater things!
 I will keep going to these lessons to learn more of the good news of the Gospel.”

 Lydia’s mother welcomes the lessons her daughter is learning because of the change in behaviour she has witnessed.
 As Lydia’s relationship with Jesus develops, she has chosen to remove herself from bad company and has begun to share the gospel with her classmates.

 For Memory, Lydia, and many of their friends, these lessons are having a life changing impact.

 Walk thru the Bible South Africa, in partnership with Walk Thru the Bible UK and Starfish, is involved in the ongoing training of full time otLIVE instructors in Malawi.
 These instructors teach the Bible in 30 Malawian public schools.
-Praise the Lord that over 1500 children are being taught the Bible in their home language, Chichewa, every week!
+Praise the Lord that these children are being taught the Bible in their home language, Chichewa, every week!

 otLIVE teaches the big picture story line of the Bible in an interactive way – using fun hand signs and key words.